NVIDIA/spark-rapids/docs/get-started/getting-started-with-rapids-accelerator-on-databricks.md

 tmp_acq_path='dbfs:///FileStore/tables/mortgage_parquet_gpu/acq/'
 output_path='dbfs:///FileStore/tables/mortgage_parquet_gpu/output/'
 ```
-Run the notebook by clicking “Run All”
+Run the notebook by clicking “Run All”.

 ## Hints
 Spark logs in Databricks are removed upon cluster shutdown.
 It is possible to save logs in a cloud storage location using Databricks [cluster log delivery](https://docs.databricks.com/clusters/configure.html#cluster-log-delivery-1).
 Enable this option before starting the cluster to capture the logs.